jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 Why is this?
 Some of the challenges that your informatics teammates will be working on will require a great deal of abstract thinking and troubleshooting.
 Such difficult work profits well from deep concentration.

 How can you accommodate this?
-Try to work with your informatics teammates when you schedule lab meetings and be mindful of other time commitments they might have, such as classes, seminars, or other meetings.
+Try to work with your informatics teammates to schedule lab meetings and be mindful of other time commitments they might have, such as classes, seminars, or other meetings.

 On the other hand, if you are an informatics expert mentoring experimental biologists, keep in mind that their experiments will dictate their schedule.
 Impromptu meetings may be difficult for them at times.
 Also be aware that some of their experiments may require that they stay late at night or come in very early.
 Thus on those days, it might be best to not overburden them with other tasks if you want them done well.